KedoKudo/virtualbeamline/readme.md

 which will stop all containers (virtual devices), then the entire virtual network.

-> Technically, you can use `-f $DOCKER_COMPOSE_FILE` if you want to start the virtual beamline at other location.
+> * Technically, you can use `-f $DOCKER_COMPOSE_FILE` if you want to start the virtual beamline at other location.
+> * A console is provided to inspec all virtual devices using epics cmd.
+To attach to it, use `docker attach $console_ID` to start the shell.